Updated: Nov 11, 2020

 I am able to provide continuous support even if either of us relocates or you go on holiday or a business trip abroad

-I can be more flexible with scheduling than I can for my services in-person, meaning that it is easier for me to work around your schedule (just ask if a slot you want isn't available, I might be able to open one for you)
+I can be more flexible with scheduling than I could for my services in-person, meaning that it is easier for me to work around your schedule (just ask if a slot you want isn't available, I might be able to open one for you)

 Links to research: